For most Americans, homeownership is very much so still the ‘American Dream.’

 Just be aware, the Diderot Effect – the idea of buying one thing and then needing something else after – jumps on you fast when you start remodeling your house!
 Replacing the sink might lead to replacing the light above the sink, followed by painting, and before you know it, new counters!

 So instead of increasing your home’s value at the cost of taking out debt, instead consider coming up with a plan, consulting with a real estate agent who can lead you in the right direction, and lastly, be very patient!

-This post was written by yours truly (Josh) and originally appeared on Your Money Geek and was republished with permission!
+This post was written by yours truly (Josh) and originally appeared on Wealth of Geeks and was republished with permission!